-The rate amounts are based on the interest rates of the market, meaning they fluctuate with the market.
-However, the rates are locked in with your contract and won’t change during the term, even if the market rates do!
+SBA 504 interest rates can vary based on the market.
+However, the rates are locked in with your contract and won’t change during the term, even if the market rates do.
 Keep in mind, the third-party portion of the loan is not required to be fixed, as the institution can have a variable rate, balloon payment, and more.

-Fill out the form below to speak with an SBA 504 specialist!
+Fill out the form below to speak with an SBA 504 loan specialist.

 Commercial Real Estate Loans, Inc. is the partner you need to help you through your next commercial real estate transaction.
 We have the experience and expertise to give your small business more financing options.